 Policy Options Designed to Expand Coverage

-The resources below highlight state bills and broader policy proposals that have been articulated by groups such as advocates and unions since 2017.
+The resources below highlight state bills and broader policy proposals from the 2019-2020 legislative cycle.

 Analysis of the Medi-Cal Budget